4.9-Stars

 3. What safety practices and standards must electricians follow?

 All electrical work must comply with the Australian/New Zealand Wiring Rules (AS/NZS 3000).
-This covers requirements for electrical equipment selection and electrical installation work, protection against electric shock and fire, and isolation and tagging of circuits for safety.
+These rules cover requirements for electrical equipment selection and installation work, protection against electric shock and fire, and isolation and tagging of circuits for safety.
 Personal protective equipment like insulation gloves and mats must also be used.

 Neatly Arrange Wires